27+ Best Places to See Christmas Lights in Portland

 • Tire chains and studded tires are prohibited.

-#5.
-Christmas Ship Parade
+6. Christmas Ship Parade (multiple locations)

 Brightly colored ships light up the Willamette River at Portland's Christmas Ship Parade.
 Best places to see Christmas lights in Portland, Oregon.